-As one of 56 state (and territories) humanities councils in the country, the Michigan Humanities Council was founded in 1974 as a result of federal legislation.
-Funded in part by the National Endowment for the Humanities, the Council also actively seeks grants, sponsorships and individual donations to further support cultural programming for Michigan communities.
+As one of 56 state (and territories) humanities councils in the country, Michigan Humanities was founded in 1974 as a result of federal legislation.
+Funded in part by the National Endowment for the Humanities, Michigan Humanities also actively seeks grants, sponsorships and individual donations to further support cultural programming for Michigan communities.

 Our programs currently include:

 - Arts & Humanities Touring Program in partnership with the Michigan Council for Arts & Cultural Affairs.